research programme

 • complete explanation of consciousness,

-They are locally generated admissible constructions emerging under conditions of:
+They are locally generated admissible constructions emerging through the interaction between:

 • residual preservation,